contao/docs/docs/dev/documentation/managed-edition/manager-plugin.md

 the `Manager Plugin` instances of all the bundles are called and the application is then configured accordingly.

-## The bundle-specific Manage Plugin
+## The bundle-specific Manager Plugin

 The whole ecosystem of Contao is built in a way that any bundle should be installable and configurable for any regular Symfony application.